birc-hpc/planning/docs/week-1/getting-access.md

 ```bash
 ~>
 ```

+We don't have much to do at the cluster right now, so why not try logging out again?
+You can do that by typing `exit` or by pressing `Ctrl-d` (the control key together with `d`).
+The `exit` command will terminate the shell, which will disconnect you from the cluster's end while `Ctrl-d` tells the shell that you will not be sending any more data (the `Ctrl-d` sends a so-called "end of file" signal) which will do the same thing.
+In either case, the connection the the front end of the cluster is severed and you are now safely back on your own computer, just you and your terminal.

+But don't worry.
+You can always log back in, if you feel bored or lonely.

 If you are happy with logging into the cluster using a password, you can skip the next step, but if you prefer to set up the system so it trusts the computer you are currently using, you can create a crypto key for your computer, tell the cluster about it, and in the future the cluster will let you in as long as you are logging in from your current machine.